dspinellis/ai-cli-lib/README.md

 ## Build
 The __ai_cli__
-library has been built and tested under Debian Linux.
+library has been built and tested under Debian Linux (natively under version 11 and the x86_64 and armv7l architectures and under Windows Subsystem for Linux version 2).
 In addition to _make_ and the GNU C library, the following packages are required:
 `libcurl4`